 Crazy Taxi is a humorous take on the taxi driver occupation.
-Instead of a turban and beat up hubcaps, you get to wear trendy clothing and have a blinged out ride.
-You drive your patrons from location to location in the hopes of getting the most money possible in a given time limit.
-Your time increases with every patron you please and sometimes you get bonuses for getting patrons to their destination very quickly.
+Instead of a turban and beat up hubcaps, the player wears trendy clothing and has a blinged-out ride.
+The goal is to drive patrons from location to location in the hopes of getting the most money possible in a given time limit.
+The time increases with every pleased patron and there's bonuses for getting patrons to their destination very quickly.

 Crazy Taxi includes many real-world brands and franchises like Tower Records, Pizza Hut and Fila.
 Many assume that the inclusion of these were paid advertising, in fact SEGA paid to include these brands.
 Kenji Kanno, "We really wanted to make the player feel like they were driving in the real world, and felt that including the franchises was a good way of achieving this".